nhippert/ComplimentGenerator/README.md

 Project is actually ongoing... but to get you an idea, here is the first draft.
 But we have a clear roadmap to get this thing out and running in weeks!

 [![Alt text](https://img.youtube.com/vi/VZAMnIOjnCs/0.jpg)](https://youtu.be/VZAMnIOjnCs)
+Click on the picture to see the video ;)

 My twitter : @nhippert